Scope

 - What happens if access panels are missing, sealed, or hard to reach?

-These details help turn a vague hood-cleaning question into a specific availability conversation.
+These details help turn a vague hood-cleaning question into a specific service conversation.

-Work through these groups during the call.
-The goal is clear scope, timing, documentation, and next steps.
+Use these groups to compare estimates and call answers.
+The goal is clear scope, timing, documentation, price-change assumptions, and next steps.

 Ask what is included from hood canopy to fan, and whether access issues change the quote.